natepmay/finfetch/README.md

 1. Follow the flow on [Plaid's Signup page](https://dashboard.plaid.com/signup) to make an account as a developer.
 You'll need to give them some information about your app and how you plan to use the API.
 1. Within the Plaid dashboard, apply for production access.
 This will take a few days, but you can use Finfetch in Sandbox mode in the meantime.
+1. [Set the use case](https://dashboard.plaid.com/link/data-transparency-v5) within the Plaid dashboard under Link > Link Customization.
+The default values are fine.
 1. Clone or download this repo onto your computer.
 1. If you don't have Deno installed, download and install it by running